zookz/cordova-plugin-health/README.md

 | activity       | HKWorkoutActivityType and HKCategoryValueSleepAnalysis  | TYPE_ACTIVITY_SEGMENT                    |

-Note: unit of measurements are fixed !
+Note: units of measurements are fixed !

 Data types can be of different types, see examples below: